AnalyticalHarry/SQLite3/README.md

 - Stored Procedures: SQLite does not support stored procedures, which can limit its use in certain scenarios that require complex database logic.

-Single User Write: SQLite is designed for single-user write scenarios.
+- Single User Write: SQLite is designed for single-user write scenarios.
 If you need multiple users to write to the database simultaneously, you might need to consider other database solutions.

-When choosing a database